spiffe/java-spiffe/java-spiffe-provider/README.md

 Prerequisite: Having the SPIFFE Provided configured through the `java.security`.

-A `GRPC Server` using a SSL context backed by the Workload API:
+A `GRPC Server` using an SSL context backed by the Workload API:

 ```
     KeyManagerFactory keyManagerFactory = KeyManagerFactory.getInstance(SpiffeProviderConstants.ALGORITHM, SpiffeProviderConstants.PROVIDER_NAME);